garrettmflynn/garrettmflynn.github.io/posts/brainsatplay-retrospective.md

 #   link: /notes/recently-february-2024
 ---

-With over a year since the dissolution of Brains@Play LLC, there's only one thing I can say: **Whew, what a ride.
+With over a year since the dissolution of Brains@Play LLC, there's only one thing I can say.

+**Whew, what a ride.
 Glad that's over!**

 ## What Happened?
 Brains@Play was a wonderful vehicle for exploring [accessible neurotechnology development](https://dl.acm.org/doi/10.1145/3594806.3594810) while a graduate student.
 Outside the bubble of academia, however, the harsh realities of entrepreneurship set in.